Martin Fischer-Dieskau: Musical career

-With the Canadian KW Symphony Orchestra, whose sphere of influence covers the entire region around Toronto and of which he was chief conductor from 2000 to 2004, he expanded the standard repertoire and opened the concert hall to new audiences.
-In 2002, the founding of the orchestra's first German-Canadian festival was one of the achievements of the orchestra under his direction.
+He was chief conductor of the Canadian KW Symphony Orchestra from 2000 to 2004.
+He expanded the standard repertoire and opened the concert hall to new audiences with this orchestra, whose sphere of influence covers the entire region around Toronto.
+The orchestra's first German-Canadian festival was one of the orchestra's most significant achievements in 2002 under his direction.